chigoziedamian/Sentiment_Analysis/README.md

 # Sentiment_Analysis
-A simple AI Application for Sentiment Analysis
+A simple AI Application for Sentiment Analysis, built using Python libraries